Coronavirus Disease 2019 (COVID-19)

 Meeting and Events

 We have postponed our near-term in-person events, converting to webinars as appropriate.
-We have been working with members and our industry partners to reschedule as appropriate.
+We have been working with members and our industry partners to reschedule specific activities.

 Our regularly scheduled webinars are continuing as planned.
 The NATF membership is adept at exchanging information and sharing lessons learned during virtual meetings, and these interactions will be even more valuable as we deal with current circumstances.